plotly/plotly.github.io/_posts/fundamentals/2016-06-23-how-to-save-export-and-share.md

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/#static-image-export) or [R](https://plot.ly/r/#static-image-export).

 steps:
- - title: Save Your Plot
+ - title: Save a Plot
    sub-steps:
     - copy: "Once you have your plott and chart ready to go, click on the 'Save' button on the left-hand side of the chart Studio Workspace."
       img: "![Save Button](../static/images/save-export-and-share/save-button.png)"